- Consultation & Presentation

 Combining application of compost and compost tea for organic agriculture to reduce the plant pathogens and pests, December 2014.
 Soilsmith Services, Corvallis, Oregon.

 Vermiculture - vermicomposting for biosolids management and sustainability, September 2014.
-Utility Residuals Management, Liquid Waste Services, Metro Vancouver, British Columbia.
+Presentation at the Utility Residuals Management, Liquid Waste Services, Metro Vancouver, British Columbia.

 Intensive vermiculture using food waste to produce worm protein for pharmaceuticals, December 2013.
 Scion Energy (HK) Limited, Hong Kong.